 I could never do a bicycle ride without a seat.

-I could never do a date without a smiling accomplice.
+I could never do a date without an enthusiastic accomplice.

 I could never do a philosophical discussion without a mildly addictive drink (actually, scratch that, I just need oxygen).